Lorena Alonso

 Lorena Beatriz Alonso Ortiz (born 1 April 1998) is a Paraguayan footballer who plays as a defender for Club Sol de América and the Paraguay women's national team.
+Alonso has also made appearances for the Paraguay women's under-20 and under-17 teams.

 International career

 Alonso represented Paraguay at the 2014 FIFA U-17 Women's World Cup and the 2018 FIFA U-20 Women's World Cup.
 She made her senior debut on 9 August 2019 against Costa Rica in the 2019 Pan American Games.